HOME ABOUT SHOP WHOLESALE WORKSHOPS NEWS & MEDIA CONTACT US MACKPHOTO BLOG JOURNAL

 An accomplished nature photographer, Richard Mack has won numerous awards for his work, including the International Photography Awards Best Nature Book Silver Medal in 2005 for his first book, The Lewis & Clark Trail: American Landscapes.
 He also leads workshops for those interested in learning about nature photography while exploring different areas of the world.

 In addition, Richard is a renowned commercial photographer whose work for numerous Fortune 500 companies has taken him across the country and around the globe.
 He specializes in location photography for advertising and corporate communications.
+He is based in Evanston, Illinois.

 Steve Kemp